sa3eed-x/DISTRIBUTED-REAL-TIME-TEXT-EDITOR-/README.md

-Got it, let's remove the license section then:

----

 # Distributed Real-Time Text Editor

 Welcome to our Distributed Real-Time Text Editor project!
 This collaborative writing tool is designed to streamline teamwork on textual content across distributed networks.
 Whether you're collaborating with colleagues across the globe or working on a project with classmates, our editor offers a robust platform for real-time collaboration.